This post may contain affiliate links.Please read our disclosure policy.

 2. Cut in fat – Use a pastry cutter or a fork to combine the mixture until it resembles coarse meal.
 You want to have some larger pieces left.

-3. Make Ice Water – To make the best pie crust you need to use ice water.
-Fill a glass with ice cubes then add water to the glass.
-Let it sit for a few seconds then add 4 Tbsp to the flour mixture.
+3. Make Ice Water – To make the best pie crust, you need to use ice water.
+Fill a glass with ice cubes, then add water to the glass.
+Let it sit for a few seconds, then add 4 Tbsp to the flour mixture.
 Combine it with a fork and add more water until the mixture holds together when squeezed.

-4. Fold – Pour mixture onto a floured work surface and press it into a rectangle.
+4. Fold – Pour the mixture onto a floured work surface and press it into a rectangle.
 Fold sides into the middle, flatten and fold sides over again.
 Divide in half.
 Shape each piece into a rough flat disc.
 Wrap each disc in plastic wrap and chill for 30 min in the fridge or overnight.

 Steps for rolling out and shaping a pie crust.

-1. Rolling out – On a floured work surface roll out one dough disc into a 12” round for a 9” pie.
+1. Rolling out – On a floured work surface, roll out one dough disc into a 12” round for a 9” pie.
 Make sure the crust is not sticking by moving it around, and sprinkle more flour if necessary.
 I use a dough rolling bag (affiliate link) that makes it really easy.

 2. Transfer – Spray the pie plate with oil spray, fold the crust in half, then quarter, and transfer to a pie plate.